Dragonscale-Labs/codeswarm-mcp-server/README.md

-# @codeswarm/mcp-server
+# Codeswarm MCP Server

-A Node.js MCP (Model Context Protocol) server for CodeSwarm, enabling integration with Cursor and other MCP-compatible tools.
+MCP (Model Context Protocol) server for CodeSwarm, enabling integration with Cursor and other MCP-compatible tools.

 ## Installation